Giorgio Forattini: Most discussed cartoons

-On April 3, 2002, Forattini published in la Stampa a cartoon depicting an Israeli tank, marked with the Star of David, while aiming the cannon towards a manger in which a frightened child, identifiable in Jesus by the halo on his head, exclaims: "They don't want to kill me again?!".
+On 3 April 2002 Forattini published in la Stampa a cartoon depicting an Israeli tank, marked with the Star of David, while aiming the cannon towards a manger in which a frightened child, identifiable in Jesus by the halo on his head, exclaims: "They don't want to kill me again?!".
 The cartoon provoked the indignation of the president of the Union of Italian Jewish Communities Amos Luzzatto, who stigmatizes the exhumation of the accusation of deicide, and of various Catholic exponents.
 The then director of the Turin newspaper, Marcello Sorgi, publicly dissociated himself from the content of the cartoon.

-On November 6, 2008, the QN Quotidiano Nazionale (Il Giorno, La Nazione and il Resto del Carlino) published a cartoon by Forattini on the election of Barack Obama as President of the United States, in which former President Bush says, to a Statue of Liberty lying on a bed with a newborn with the face of Obama, that she cheated on him with the "black butler".
+On 6 November 2008 the QN Quotidiano Nazionale (Il Giorno, La Nazione, and il Resto del Carlino) published a cartoon by Forattini on the election of Barack Obama as President of the United States, in which former President Bush says, to a Statue of Liberty lying on a bed with a newborn with the face of Obama, that she cheated on him with the "black butler".
 This cartoon has given rise to a lot of controversy.
 The Coordination of the editorial committees of the Quotidiano Nazionale expressed in a note "firm and total dissent" against the cartoon.

-At TG5 on December 17, 2008 he declared that he had been sued 20 times only by leftists, stating: "The left does not accept satire when it is directed against it".
+At TG5 on 17 December 2008 he declared that he had been sued 20 times only by leftists, stating: "The left does not accept satire when it is directed against it."

 Works

-Since 1974, the year in which he published his first book of cartoons, Referendum Reverendum, Giorgio Forattini has published a long series of publications, with the aim of satirically represent the evolution of Italian political events.
+Beginning in 1974, the year in which he published his first book of cartoons, Referendum Reverendum, Forattini published a long series of publications, with the aim of satirically representing the evolution of Italian political events.